Custom Renderer

 parameters

-property that accepts an object of properties to pass to the underlying entity.
+All custom elements accept a parameters property that accepts an object of properties to pass to the underlying entity.

-1<ngt-mesh-basic-material2 [parameters]="{ color: 'hotpink', side: BackSide, transparent: true }"3/>
+1<ngt-mesh-basic-material2 [parameters]="{ color: 'hotpink', side: BackSide, transparent: true }"3/>attach

 This property is used to specify a property on the parent that this element should be attached to.
 Attaching takes into account the life-cycle of the elements and will automatically detach when the elements are destroyed.